Home » News » Boyd establishes roadmap for FPG

 May 6, 2024

 In February 2023, when a colleague asked Brian Boyd why he took on the role of interim director of the UNC Frank Porter Graham Child Development Institute (FPG), his response was immediate and heartfelt.
-He did so because of a longstanding connection and respect for FPG and its mission, and he was drawn to join the Institute’s scientists, specialists, staff, and students in going about the science of doing good.
+He did so because of a longstanding connection to and respect for FPG and its mission, and he was drawn to join the Institute’s scientists, specialists, staff, and students in going about the science of doing good.

 Now, as Boyd is transitioning from an interim role to a permanent one, his sentiment remains the same.
 “I care deeply about FPG, its mission, and its people,” says Boyd.
 “I am both thrilled and honored to continue going about the science of doing good here in service to children and families in North Carolina, our nation, and around the world.”